Creating a Unified Skills Taxonomy: What Talent Leaders Need to Know

 2. Consistent and Fair Candidate Assessment

 Once potential candidates are identified, evaluation becomes the next hurdle.
 A skills taxonomy provides the structure hiring teams need to assess candidates accurately and consistently.
-Instead of comparing resumes line by line and decoding different descriptions of similar experience, recruiters can evaluate everyone against the same skill definitions and proficiency levels.
+Instead of comparing resumes line by line, recruiters can evaluate everyone against the same skill definitions and proficiency levels.

-This consistency delivers two clear benefits.
-First, it supports a more objective review process that reduces bias and promotes fairness.
-Second, it saves time by making strengths, gaps, and discussion points easier to identify during interviews.
+This consistency supports a more objective review process that reduces bias and saves time by making strengths and gaps easier to identify.

 A standardized skills framework also benefits candidates with nontraditional backgrounds.
-An independent consultant, for example, may describe experience differently than someone from a corporate environment—but both can be evaluated using the same criteria, keeping the focus on capability rather than career path.
+Independent professionals can be evaluated using the same criteria as corporate candidates, keeping the focus on capability rather than career path.

 Check Out: Talent Redeployment: How to Build a Team You Can Trust